Kris-Syevens/About/README.md

  /Ratings - This is the hosted site for my Developmental-Project-Ratings repo.

  /Fylo - This is the hosted site for my Developmental-Project-Fylo rep.

+ /Accordion - This is the hosted site for my Developmental-Project-Accordion repo.